AjithJoemon007/MSc.Computer_Science/README.md

 ## 🎯 Purpose

 This repository is a collection of everything I learn during my M.Sc. program.
-My goal is to maintain a structured record of my progress while continuously improving my **programming, analytical, and problem-solving skills**.
+My goal is to maintain a structured record of my progress while continuously improving my **programming, analytical and problem-solving skills**.

 ## 📚 What You'll Find